dbisUnibas/CS108-PET/readme.md

-# ReqMan - branch: experimental
+# ReqMan - branch: reqman-exp

 ReqMan (Requirements Manager) is a JavaFX application to manage requirements.